keyboards, guitar, backing vocals, lead vocals on "Judas" and "One Caress", sampler

 Martin Gore: "I think 'In Your Room' could be potentially bigger as a hit single than 'I Feel You', but it's six and a half minutes long.
 It could be edited down, but I think part of its beauty is its length.
 It'll be difficult to work with it."
 "The worst memory about In Your Room is the making of the video.
 We spent a whole day in the studio filming and I probably had lunch at some point, but it was just something really small, like half a sandwich.
 We finished filming at about 8 o'clock, and went back to the hotel and I forgot to eat.
 We went to the bar and I didn't eat ...
 We went out to a club, met some guy who gave me some stuff, so I was up all night until probably 9 or 10 in the morning.
 We had a band meeting at 12 o'clock and I managed to sleep for about an hour.
 Then I got up and I've never felt so dreadful in my life.
 I managed to literally crawl to this meeting, I had to lay on the floor just saying 'Yes' or 'No', that was all I could muster.[2]
 And that was when I went into a seizure.
 So whenever I see this video, I just think, 'Oh, God' ...
 It brings back terrible memories."

-Dave Gahan: "Often, with a lot of those sort of songs bring out all these sad emotions and lost time, like 'In Your Room', that's kind of how it felt, you know, during those darker times for me, if you like.
+David Gahan: "Often, with a lot of those sort of songs bring out all these sad emotions and lost time, like 'In Your Room', that's kind of how it felt, you know, during those darker times for me, if you like.
 I was in my own little room.
 I felt very protected in my own little room for a while and I was invincible and I could come out when I wanted and go back in when I wanted and the room was a safe place, but now that room scares me and I don't really want to go in there any more.
 So, when I was singing that song on the last tour Singles 86-98, it was almost like I could sing it from outside the room, but go there for a little bit and look at it and peer in.
 It was a lot more fun than singing it like it was the last time I was going to sing it every night.
 For instance, on 'Songs of Faith and Devotion', on that tour, I really got off on the whole kind of darkness of that period of my life and it got really boring." "'In Your Room', I think it's one of my favourites, actually, to perform."

-Andy Fletcher: "Consider the issue of Dave Gahan suggesting that Butch Vig (producer of Nirvana’s Nevermind and Smashing Pumpkins’ Siamese Dream) remix the third single from Songs, In Your Room.
+Andrew Fletcher: "Consider the issue of David Gahan suggesting that Butch Vig (producer of Nirvana’s Nevermind and Smashing Pumpkins’ Siamese Dream) remix the third single from Songs, In Your Room.
 Vig brought his own guitarist to add a new track – at first crackling then bursting into sonic overdrive – to the emotive ballad, upping the drums and giving it an alt-rock treatment that's surprisingly controlled amidst classic Gore melodrama like Your favourite mirror, your favourite slave...
 "It's an interesting mix, completely different to what we would have done, though we prefer our own original mix," notes Fletcher, despite initial rumours that the mix at one stage was to be consigned to the vault never to be released.
 For Fletcher, it's a matter of their roots: "We still like to consider ourselves European sounding and away from that American grunge sound, we’re not jumping on that bandwagon in any way."

 "Get Right With Me"